Aleph-Alpha/intelligence-layer-sdk/style_guide.md

         End on one newline.
     """
 ```
+The Example documentation is optional but preferred to be included in a how-to guide if it would be helpful in this case.

 Do not document the `run`` function of a class.
 Avoid documenting any other (private) functions.